cap-js/docs/guides/domain-modeling.md

 ```

 Behind the scenes the equivalent of the model above would be generated, with the link table called `Projects.members` and the backlink association to `Projects` in there called `up_`.
 Consider that for SAP Fiori elements 'project' and 'user' shall not be keys, even if their combination is unique, because as keys those fields can't be edited on the UI.
-In this case a different key (e.g. a UUID) is required, and the unique constraint for `project` and `user` can be expressed via `@assert.unique`.
+In this case a different key is required, for example a UUID, and the unique constraint for `project` and `user` can be expressed via `@assert.unique`.

 ### Compositions